emqx/emqx-docs/en_US/tutorial/deploy.md

 **Prerequisite**: NGINX installed.
 For detailed introduction and installation of HAProxy, see [Nginx website](https://www.nginx.com/).

-In this example, you want to configure the NGINX LB that listens for incoming connections on port `8883` encrypted in SSL and also to terminate the SSL connection, and then it will forward those connections to one of two upstream servers using the `stream` module. <!--the explanation to be reviewed and whether it is sufficient-->
+In this example, you want to configure the NGINX LB that listens for incoming connections on port `8883` encrypted in SSL and also terminates the SSL connection, and then it will forward those connections to one of two upstream servers using the `stream` module. <!--the explanation to be reviewed and whether it is sufficient-->

 To configure NGINX as the LB for EMQX and terminate the SSL connection, you can modify `/etc/nginx/nginx.conf` following the code example below.